 We aim to acquire technologies that can contribute to solving issues related to people's health.
 We received applications from a diverse range of research institutions, academia, and startups in Japan in the three themes of (1) useful materials for health food, (2) technologies for improving the functionality, production efficiency, and advanced utilization of useful materials for health food, and (3) cultured materials aimed at addressing the protein crisis.
 With the support of NineSigma Holdings, Inc. and after careful screening for commercialization potential, we selected technologies from Setsuro Tech Inc., Tokyo Institute of Technology, the Graduate School of Agricultural and Life Sciences / Faculty of Agriculture of The University of Tokyo, and Tokyo University of Science.

-In the electronics field, four technologies were selected after an open call for nine themes
+selected after an open call for nine themes